orb-lang/espalier/doc/md/espalier/error.md

 end
 ```

-We want parse_error to be able to return the actual point of failure,
+We want parse\_error to be able to return the actual point of failure,
-which I think involves a match-time capture.
+which I think involves a match\-time capture\.
 In the meantime,
-``err.last`` is set to be ``#str``.
+`err.last` is set to be `#str`\.

 ```lua
 local function parse_error(pos, name, msg, patt, str)